-As part of the first-time adoption of the MCEV Principles, Mediolanum has, for the first time, identified an adjusted net asset value in relation solely to the covered business.
+As part of the adoption of the MCEV Principles, Mediolanum has identified an adjusted net asset value in relation solely to the covered business.

-In accordance with the MCEV Principles, Mediolanum has allocated assets and liabilities to the covered business, using its primary IFRS accounting basis, based on a perimeter which includes all the life operating companies of the Group, net of the shareholding in Mediobanca, that part of the Group's goodwill associated with the acquisition of Fibanc and Gamax and related to life business, together with the component of the life segmental profits of the year which emerges in other group companies.
+In accordance with the MCEV Principles, Mediolanum has allocated assets and liabilities to the covered business, using its primary IFRS accounting basis, based on a perimeter which includes all the life operating companies of the Group, net of the shareholding in Mediobanca, that part of the Group's goodwill associated with the acquisition of Banco Mediolanum and Gamax and related to life business, together with the component of the life segmental profits of the year which emerges in other group companies.
 The unadjusted Life IFRS net asset value is thus calculated in a manner consistent with the Group's overall IFRS shareholder's net equity.

-Adjustments are then required to the unadjusted Life IFRS net asset value, primarily to reflect the after-tax impact of (i) the elimination of goodwill, primarily that related to Fibanc and Gamax (ii) marking to market value any assets not considered on a market value under IFRS, (iii) the exclusion of the accounting items relating to unrealised gains in the life segregated funds, whose projected emergence over time is included in the value of the in-force life insurance business and the reversal of accounting items related to life insurance products classified under IAS 39 for which the value of in-force business is determined using the statutory profits.
+Adjustments are then required to the unadjusted Life IFRS net asset value, primarily to reflect the after-tax impact of (i) the elimination of goodwill, primarily that related to Banco Mediolanum and Gamax, (ii) marking to market value any assets not considered on a market value under IFRS, (iii) the exclusion of the accounting items relating to unrealised gains in the life segregated funds, whose projected emergence over time is included in the value of the in-force life insurance business and the reversal of accounting items related to life insurance products classified under IAS 39 for which the value of in-force business is determined using the statutory profits.

-The following table shows the reconciliation between the disclosed Life IFRS net asset value and adjusted shareholders' net asset value for covered business as at December 31, 2008 and 2009.
+The following table shows the reconciliation between the Life IFRS net asset value and adjusted shareholders' net asset value for covered business as at December 31, 2009 and 2010.

-Reconciliation of adjusted net asset value and Life II €/m PRS net asset value 2008R 2009
+Reconciliation of adjusted net asset value and Life IFRS net asset value --

+€/m 2009 2010

-Unadjusted life IFRS net asset value 361 487
+Unadjusted life IFRS net asset value 487 524

 Goodwill (96) (96)

-Marking to market of assets 1 5
+Marking to market of assets 5 4

-IFRS items 5 (16)
+Accounting items (16) 14

-ADJUSTED NET ASSET VALUE (COVERED BUSINESS) 271 379
+ADJUSTED NET ASSET VALUE (COVERED BUSINESS) 379 446

-Value of new business 3.2
+3.2 Value of new business